cscart/docs/install/possible_issues/cscart_working_strange.rst

 2. If the version is **5.0.5** (or **5.0.4**), CS-Cart cannot work with it correctly: older PHP versions have serious bugs, like `this bug in PHP 5.0.5 <http://bugs.php.net/bug.php?id=31478>`_.

-3. Contact your hosting administrator and ask him to :doc:`update PHP to a later version <../system_requirements>`.
+3. Contact your hosting administrator and ask them to :doc:`update PHP to a later version <../system_requirements>`.

 =================
 Not Enough Memory